-Soren soon reveals to Riker that she definitely has feelings of the female sex, and is having feelings for him.
+Soren soon reveals to Riker that she definitely has feelings for the female sex, and is having feelings for him.
 Riker feels the same attraction.
 Although up until now she has managed to hide these tendencies from those in her society, at this point it becomes evident to those around her.

-Part of the problem with the episode is the choice of Riker for Soren to develop an attraction to.
+Part of the problem with the episode is the choice of Riker for Soren to develop an attraction.
 The character of Commander Riker was set up as the playboy of the galaxy.
 In just the last few episodes he seduced both Ensign Ro (Michelle Forbes) and Ship’s Counselor Deanna Troi (Marina Sirtis).
-Throughout the years he’s had any number of relationships, mostly casual, but a few that were intended to be a bit more serious, all which ended and he moved on.
+Throughout the years he’s had any number of relationships, mostly casual, but a few that were intended to be a bit more serious, all of which ended and he moved on.
 This background made it very hard to look at the Riker and Soren relationship as anything more than just another fling on his part.
 He often intends to have a more complex relationship with the females in his life, but it just doesn’t seem to be in his character at this point in his life.

 The other problem comes with the ending of the episode.
 For a long time, it has seemed as if the story is supposed to (blatantly) parallel homosexuality on Earth during the 20th century.
 However, when Riker attempts to rescue Soren from the psychotectic treatments, but it’s too late.
 It raises more questions as to the intention of this episode when he offers to rescue her and bring her back to the Enterprise and have Dr. Crusher restore her to the way she was before the treatments, she asks “Why would I want that?”

-Soren truly seems “cured” and happy about that, with no ill effects, face-twitching, or other side-effects.
+Soren truly seems “cured” and happy about that, with no ill effects, face-twitching, or other side effects.
 She no longer has feelings towards Riker, or a preference for the female gender.
-Since the story made it’s parallels so blatant all along, this ending is a bit disturbing, as it seems to advocate that homosexuality can somehow be “cured” and “they will be happy about it” – a stereotype that has been fought for many years.
+Since the story made its parallels so blatant all along, this ending is a bit disturbing, as it seems to advocate that homosexuality can somehow be “cured” and “they will be happy about it” – a stereotype that has been fought for many years.

 Taylor managed to create a good bit of continuity on the loyalty between the Klingon, Worf (Michael Dorn) & Riker.
-Writers have ignored it for quite sometime and now have it in both this episode and Ethics.
+Writers have ignored it for quite some time and now have it in both this episode and Ethics.
 It’s a nice touch.

 For an episode that really seemed promising, overall I’m disappointed.
-Even with the mis-use of Riker, I probably would have put this at mediocre and recommended it.
+Even with the misuse of Riker, I probably would have put this at mediocre and recommended it.
 However, the ending nullifies a great message and I can’t recommend it for the poor taste it leaves in my mouth.